VasilGVasilev/simpleChat/README.md

 ## Description
-### Front-End React Project
+### Front-End React Project (Back-End is outsourced)
-A SSG website developed via Firebase, SASS, React with authentication and real-time update of messages.
+A website with authentication and real-time update of messages developed via SASS, React, Firebase and Cypress.
 Once logged-in, users can search for all other users in DB and choose to chat with them by selecting their name.
 A feature sets the last message of a user to color red if they are not selected - the effect of unread messages.

 ## What's in the stack